aryan7781/My-learning/README.md

-# Kaggle-Datasets-Projects
-This repository is just to preserve all my projects on Kaggle Datasets, be it in competitions or for practise and learning.
+This repository is just a dummy one holding small projects tried while learning an algorithm.